 Cruciferous vegetables - High in vitamins, fiber, and potent anti-cancer phytochemicals, cruciferous vegetables are widely considered to be one of the healthiest food choices you can make.

-According to the American Institute for Cancer, there is solid evidence that links cruciferous vegetables and protection against cancer.
-Studies have shown that this vegetable group has the ability to stop the growth of cancer cells for tumors in the breast, uterine lining, lung, colon, liver and cervix.
-Studies that track the diets of people over time have found that diets high in cruciferous vegetables are linked to lower rates of prostate cancer among men.
+Studies have shown that this vegetable group is linked to lower rates of prostate cancer and has the ability to stop the growth of cancer cells for tumors in the breast, uterine lining, lung, colon, liver and cervix.

 Ellagic Acid - Found in raspberries, strawberries, cranberries, walnuts, pecans and pomegranates, this phytochemical can act as an antioxidant, and may help break down and remove some cancer-causing substances.

 Resveratrol - A polyphenol that may have antioxidant properties, resveratrol is found in the skin of red grapes, cocoa, peanuts, blueberries, and cranberries.